mail2chromium/Android-Audio-Processing-Using-WebRTC/README.md

 ProcessStream(capture_frame)
 ```

-that will process this input-data from APM.Now to get Ouput-data that is further played is actually obtained such as;
+*ProcessStream()* will process this audio-data from APM.Now to get Ouput audio-data that is further played, actually obtained as given;

 ```
 // Render frame arrives bound for the audio HAL